siroj100/gover/README.md

 hourly.Stop()
 ```

-#2. daily scheduler
+##1.2 daily scheduler
-#in principal the same with hourly
-#only the second parameter should the hour and minute in format hhmm
-#use "" to run it immediately
+###in principal the same with hourly.
+Only the second parameter should the hour and minute in format hhmm (use empty string "" to run it immediately)
 ```
 daily, _ := gover.NewDaily(job, "0530", jkt)
 if err := daily.Start(); err != nil{